the-events-calendar/the-events-calendar/readme.txt

 = [5.0.0.1] TBD =

+* Fix - Events with timezones that differ from the site timezone now display on the correct date.
+[TEC-3208]
+* Fix - Multi-day events now display on all days that they are supposed to.
+[TEC-3212]
+* Fix - End of day cutoff is now being observed appropriately when creating the day grid stack.
+[TEC-3210]
 * Fix - Fix number of parameters when doing `the_post` action, for the single event view in the new views.
 [TEC-3214]
+* Fix - 404s on permalinks have been resolved by moving the flush permalink action to a later moment of time on activation after all rules have been declared.
+[TEC-3211]

 = [5.0.0] 2020-01-27 =